Corjen/wordpress-boilerplate/README.md

 - To start, simply run `npm run start`.
 This will clean your build folder and run browsersync.
 Go to [http://localhost:3000/](http://localhost:3000/) to view your project.
 - To run webpack (for javascript files), run `npm run dev` in a seperate terminal tab.

-> The webpack server is bound to your local IP, like 192.168.2.101:8080/bundle.js.
-This way you can fully test your project locally on seperate devices.
-Check `Lib/Settings.php` for how this is enqueued.

 Building for production
 -----------------------
 To build for production, simply run `npm run build`.

 Building for production will do a couple of tasks(in order):

-- **lint** - Lint your scss, php and js files
 - **test** - You can fill in your own preferred testing utility here.
 Currently it's just an empty script.
-- **clean:dist** - This will delete you */dist* folder and create a new one
 - **build** - this will run a sequence of build tasks, which will output into the `/dist/` folder.

 Additional tips & tricks